 - Critical Thinking?

-Our fast-paced, changing world, requires that an increasing number of employees demonstrate the above knowledge and skills in order to meet the challenges of the today’s business environment.
-We are expecting that employees, working far lower than the executive suite, should be able to demonstrate these skills.
-In fact, we are expecting that even the lowest level employee should demonstrate a degree of these skills.
-As businesses grow and adapt to change, these skills are required at every level in the organization as it competes in a very dynamic marketplace.
+Our fast-paced, changing world requires that an increasing number of employees demonstrate the above knowledge and skills to meet the challenges of today’s business environment.
+We now expect that employees, working far lower in the organization than the executive suite, should be able to demonstrate these skills.
+We expect that even the lowest level employee should demonstrate a degree of these skills.
+As businesses grow and adapt to change, these skills are required at every organizational level to compete in a dynamic marketplace.

 If you have ever considered or been frustrated by these questions, either one or all of them, you need to evaluate your current employees against a new set of job and role criteria.
 And that’s where the job description plays a fundamental role.
 It should: